Black Bear Caught On Camera Stealing Fish From South Jersey Backyard

 WASHINGTON TOWNSHIP, N.J.
 (CBS) — The Washington Township Police Department is warning residents after a recent bear sighting in the Pembrook Road area.

-The department wrote a Facebook post warning residents near the Greenwood Park and Ashton Leas developments.READ MORE: Contentious Christopher Columbus Statue Allowed To Remain In South Philadelphia's Marconi Plaza, Judge Rules
+The department wrote a Facebook post warning residents near the Greenwood Park and Ashton Leas developments.READ MORE: WATCH LIVE: Philadelphia Officials Provide Update On Anti-Violence Efforts Underway Citywide

-“A resident of Pembrook Rd recently set up surveillance cameras to catch whoever has been stealing his Koi fish from his Koi pond,” the department wrote.READ MORE: 'Clock Is Ticking': Philadelphia School District Teachers Wait On Vaccine Decision As They Return To Classrooms
+“A resident of Pembrook Rd recently set up surveillance cameras to catch whoever has been stealing his Koi fish from his Koi pond,” the department wrote.READ MORE: Philadelphia Weather: Widespread Downpours Likely Across Region With Marginal Risk Of Severe Weather

 The suspect, a medium-sized black bear, was spotted Tuesday.
-The animal sits around 300 pounds.MORE NEWS: Bucks County Health Officials Recommend Masks For Students As COVID Cases Stress Hospital System
+The animal sits around 300 pounds.MORE NEWS: 15-Year-Old Girl Shot In Head By Stray Gunfire At Jerome Brown Playground In Tioga, Philadelphia Police Say

 The department said no one should get close to the bear and to keep children and pets out of wooded areas.
 Anyone who sees the bear should call police dispatch at 856-256-1212.